bunkenburg/Complex-Calculator/doc/sphere-shift.md

 Idea: do only one rotation!

 1. find angle between points (a,b): val theta = Vector3.angle(a,b)
+2. find rotation axis: val axis = a cross b
-2. rotate so that rotation axis coincides with one of the axis
+3. rotate so that rotation axis coincides with one of the axis
-3. rotate around that axis
+5. rotate around that axis
-4. undo 2.
+6. undo 3.

 # Fifth attempt